Christopher Gibbs: Early life and education

 Gibbs was the fifth son of Hon.
 Sir Geoffrey Cokayne Gibbs KCMG and his wife Helen Margaret Leslie CBE, and the grandson of Herbert Gibbs, 1st Baron Hunsdon of Hunsdon.
 His elder brother is the financier Sir Roger Gibbs.
-He was educated at Eton College, from which he was expelled "for being generally totally impossible", Stanbridge Earls School and the University of Poitiers.
+He was educated at Eton College, from which he was expelled "for being generally totally impossible", Stanbridge Earls School in Hampshire and the University of Poitiers.

 Swinging London

 A style leader in 1960s London, Gibbs is credited with fellow Old Etonian Robert Fraser with inventing "Swinging London".
 He has been said to be the first man to wear flared trousers in 1961, and was ordering flower print shirts by 1964.
-He was an editor of the shopping guide in the quarterly Men in Vogue, the first male edition of the magazine produced between 1965 and 1970, which was closely associated with the "Peacock revolution" in English men's fashion in the 1960s.
+He was an editor of the shopping guide in the quarterly Men in Vogue, the first male edition of the magazine produced between 1965 and 1970, which was closely associated with the peacock revolution in English men's fashion in the 1960s.
 His style has been described as a kind of "louche dandyism", while others have described him as a latter-day Beau Brummell.

 At the same time, Gibbs was running his own antiques business, which he had started in 1958, making regular trips to Morocco to acquire stock.
 He brought back Moroccan brass lamps, carpets, soft furnishings and other things that came to characterise the "hippie look".